ericodle/SpaceCubicsSite/README.md

 ## Test locally

-1. Build the site and make it available on a local server.
+1. Build the site and make it available on a local server (recommended: use Ruby Version 3).

    ```bash
    bundle exec jekyll serve